 Volendam has only 22.000 inhabitants but attracts around 2.5 million visitors annually.
 And there is a reason for that.

 Volendam’s harbor is a quintessential example of the intense focus on the sea of the Dutch.
 As a result, the Volendam harbor area is justifiably one of the most distinct and beautiful parts of the Netherlands you will find.

-For centuries, Volendam was a fishermen’s village, and its inhabitants lived from what the sea had to offer.
-The tiny houses illustrate that it was still a hard life and that one had to work very hard to survive.
+For centuries, Volendam was a fishermen’s village whose inhabitants lived from what the sea had to offer.
+The tiny houses illustrate that it was still a hard life and that one had to work hard to survive.
 Yet, living next to and on the water is what The Netherlands is all about.
 The fresh wind at the IJsselmeer will let you experience that feeling like nothing else.

 After the Afsluitdijk was built in 1932, fishing was no longer viable after the saltwater Zuiderzee turned into the IJsselmeer’s freshwater.
-Fortunately, these fishermen’s towns reinvented themselves as top-rated tourist attractions and have found other forms of income and employment for their population.
+Fortunately, these fishermen’s towns reinvented themselves as top-rated tourist attractions and found other income and employment forms for their population.
 For example, Volendam is known for its unique costumes.
 Frau Antje, the girl who promotes Dutch cheese in Germany, wears a Volendam costume.

-If you have a bit more time available, we highly recommend taking a boat trip to Marken, another fishermen’s town, which we described below in more detail.
+If you have more time available, we highly recommend taking a boat trip to Marken, another fishing town we described below in more detail.
 A boat trip over the IJsselmeer will let you experience how it is to be on the water, and being on the water is very much a Dutch thing.